Balance Payments and Refunds API

 amount | integer | Amount in pence, always positive. |

-type_id | integer | null | The payment method code. |
+type_id | integer | null | The method code. |

-date_payment_made | string | When the payment was made (ISO 8601). |
+date_payment_made | string | When it was made (ISO 8601). |

 notes | string | null | Any note recorded. |